hlbao/personal_site/content/project/science-of-science/index.md

   focal_point: ""
   preview_only: false
 ---
 Measuring scientific value is extremely hard.
-Can we find consistent patterns regarding the scientific importance of an article in different stages of its publication history?
+As a leading researcher, I ask: Can we find consistent patterns regarding the scientific importance of an article in different stages of its publication history?
 Is this pattern consistent with the article's novelty?